Dandula/power-docker/README.md

 ### Multiple Versions of PHP
 To use more than one version of PHP in your project at the same time, do the following:
-1. Add a new service by following the instructions in [Adding a New Service](#adding-a-new-service).
+1. Add a new service by following the instructions in [Adding a New Service](#adding-a-new-service) section.
    It is recommended to copy the Docker Compose service file from the `docker-compose.<php|schedule>.yml` file.
 2. If needed, create a new PHP configuration (`php.ini`) file by copying the existing example file into the `images/<service>` folder of the desired service.
 Specify the desired name for the configuration file.
 3. In the configuration of the copied service specify the desired Dockerfile explicitly.